neuro-team-femto/lab_manual/docs/becoming-a-lab-member/important-lab-accounts.md

----
-description: >-
+# Important lab accounts

 This page describes the minimal accounts that everyone should set up when they work in the neuro lab
----

-# Important lab accounts

 ## Slack